Promote Your Music on Spotify

 Review Your Stats

-It’s hard to maximise the impact of your Spotify promotion activity without reviewing your stats.
-These can all be viewed in
+It’s hard to maximise the impact of your Spotify music promotion activity without reviewing your stats.
+These can all be viewed in your Spotify for Artists dashboard.

 Your stats provide you with insights into how well your tracks are performing.
 You can view the source of your plays, your monthly listener data, how listeners are finding your tracks, the cities they are listening from, as well as demographic data such as listeners ages and genders.